FrancescoSaverioZuppichini/FairytaleDJ/docs/BLOG.md

     print(doc.metadata["name"])
 ```

-This is basically it.
-We create a webapp using [Streamlit](https://streamlit.io/) and we hosted the app on an [Hugging Face space](https://huggingface.co/spaces/Francesco/FairytaleDJ)
+And finally we have our songs.
+Then, we created a webapp using [Streamlit](https://streamlit.io/) and we hosted the app on an [Hugging Face space](https://huggingface.co/spaces/Francesco/FairytaleDJ)

 ![alt](images/app.png)

+## Conclusion

+While we explained how to mix these technologies together to create a song recommendation system you can apply the same principles to more use cases.
+The main takeaway here is to understand how to leverage LLMs to make the data work for you by transforming it to fit your task better.
+This was crucial for us since only after the converted both users' inputs and songs' lyrics to a list of emotions, we were able to have good matches.

 That's all folks 🎉